krishnamohan1999/krishnamohan1999/README.md

 - 👋 Hi, I’m krishna
-- 👀 I’m interested in Data science and analysis
+- 👀 I’m interested in Data science and analytics
-- 🌱 I’m currently pursuing masters in banking and financial analytics from jamia millia islamia
+- 🌱 I’m currently pursuing masters of computer applications from jamia millia islamia
 - 📫 How to reach me : my instagram km__tiwari

 <!---